Lightweight Model Attribution and Detection of Synthetic Speech via Audio Residual Fingerprints: Appendix

 We implement a ResNet-18-based architecture adapted from Deng et al.~\cite{Junlong_2024_ICASSP}, modified to accept 16-channel input features.
 After standard ResNet layers and four residual stages (\{64, 128, 256, 512\} channels), global average pooling produces a 512-dimensional feature vector.
 Two heads follow: (1) a classification head using a single fully connected layer, and (2) a projection head, which is a two-layer MLP (128 hidden units, 64 output), using ReLU activation and $\ell_2$ normalization for contrastive learning.
 Training uses a multi-task loss combining cross-entropy and supervised contrastive loss~\cite{Prannay_2020_NEURIPS}, with weighting learned via the uncertainty-based method~\cite{Cipolla_2018_IEEE_CVF}.

-Depending on the baseline model, different time-frequency representations are applied as inputs: \begin{itemize} \item ResNet, SE-ResNet, LCNN, and X-vector: These models receive linear frequency cepstral coefficients (LFCCs) as input.
-LFCCs are extracted using 20 filters and 60 coefficients, with an STFT configured for a window length of 25 ms and a hop length of 10 ms. A Hann window function is applied. \item VFD-Net: This model uses log-mel spectrograms with 80 mel bands, computed using an STFT with a 1200-sample window and 300-sample hop.
-A Hamming window function is applied. \end{itemize}
+For all baselines, the same time-frequency representation is applied as inputs, linear frequency cepstral coefficients, which are extracted using 20 filters and 60 coefficients, with an STFT configured for a window length of 25~ms and a hop length of 10~ms. A Hann window function is applied.